 In the Web Content & Experience Management (WCM) marketplace, platforms are sexy and typically demo better — especially to business stakeholders who may not fully appreciate the technical overhead required to make them work in the real world.

-The main problem with platforms is that many customers simply don't have the human, organizational, and financial resources to exploit them properly.
+The main problem with platforms is that many customers simply don't have the human, organizational, and financial resources needed on an ongoing basis to exploit them properly.
 Small changes start to take a long time to execute, and people get frustrated.
 What was supposed to become an empowering platform becomes a lodestone instead.
 Sound familiar?

 So when we counsel an enterprise whose needs or circumstances fall more in the range of a WCM product, my first instinct is to congratulate them.
 Rather than spending time futzing with technology, they can focus on what really matters: creating effective content and customer experiences.

 Digital managers aren't always comfortable with simplicity.
 It's natural to think, "But wait, in X years we're going to need all this cool stuff!"
 And so platforms seem more apt.
 My advice: don't keep trying to skate ahead of the puck.
 WCM products are much more powerful and capable than they were five years ago, and they continue to improve.
-If you have simpler needs, just grow with them.
+If you have simpler needs, just grow with your vendor or open source community.

 Some customer segments lend themselves more to products than platforms.
 We've seen great success here in Higher Education, Public Sector, Non-Profits, and of course, small- to mid-sized businesses.
 That doesn't mean that every university, government ministry, or charity should use a simpler WCM product — for example, some universities can avail themselves of ample developer resources — but for most of those organizations, most of the time, simpler tools will work better.